 A. Stanley Meiburg

 Millennials, defined as those born between 1981 and 1996, are entering the years when investing will become a subject of greater and more widespread interest.
-While as a group, many will still be focusing on securing careers, paying off student debt, raising children, and buying homes.
-However, some will find themselves inheriting significant resources from their parents and having to make decisions on how to invest this income as part of the estimated transfer of $24 trillion from baby boomers to millennials—the largest transfer of wealth in history (Fink 2019).
+While as a group, many will still be focusing on securing careers, paying off student debt with companies like CreditAssociates, raising children, and buying homes.
+However, some will find themselves inheriting significant resources from their parents and having to make decisions on how to invest this income as part of the estimated transfer of $24 trillion from baby boomers to millennials-the largest transfer of wealth in history (Fink 2019).
 Some millennials are entering the financial services industry, where one of the key questions will be whether financial portfolios comprising firms that promote sustainability as part of their value proposition can compete effectively for investor attention with more conventional investment products.

 There has been a great deal of discussion about whether environmental issues, most notably but not limited to climate change, will be more important as core values to millennials than they are to their boomer parents.
 Recent data suggests that millennials see themselves this way (Coughlin 2018).
 At the same time, other surveys suggest that millennials show similar or even less engagement on global climate change than older age cohorts (Kuppa 2018).

 For this issue of the JEI, we were interested in exploring the concerns of millennial-age students about how Environmental, Social, and Governance (ESG) factors might play into investment decisions by this group.
 So the JEI put out a call for papers seeking student perspectives on environmental investing.
 The intent was to promote the “voice” of those who will reap the future benefits of such investments (and conversely, suffer the consequences of poor investment choices).